The Twins Almanac for August

 Twins Score 35 Runs Over Three-Game Span

-The Twins score 10-plus runs in three-straight games against the same team for the first time in team history.
+The Twins scored 10-plus runs in three-straight games against the same team for the first time in team history between August 1 and this date in 2016.
 (They had previously done it in three-straight games, but never against one team.)
 Joe Mauer went 10-for-15 with two walks, a homer, four doubles, a triple, six RBI, and eight runs scored.
-Max Kepler went 7-for-12 with four walks, four home runs (including three on August 1st), 10 RBI, and eight runs scored.
+Max Kepler went 7-for-12 with four walks, four home runs (including three in one game on August 1st), 10 RBI, and eight runs scored.

 August 3, 2019